Lifestyle Internet Plans Launch

 The challenge

-The internet industry has a default setting: lead with speed, compete on price.
-GFiber's Lifestyle Internet Plans were built to break that pattern — offering three plans designed around how customers actually use the internet, not just how fast they need it to be.
+The internet industry defaults to selling on speed and price.
+GFiber’s Lifestyle Internet Plans were designed to break that pattern — offering plans based on how customers actually use the internet, not just how fast it is.

-That required a new kind of content.
-Explaining a differentiated product clearly, without slipping into the same spec-heavy, feature-led language the industry defaults to, meant rethinking the writing from the ground up.
+This required a different approach to content.
+Explaining a differentiated product clearly — without falling back on spec-heavy, feature-led language — meant rethinking how the plans were introduced and explained from the ground up.

 My role

-From there, I built out the full content suite:
+From there, I built out a cohesive content system across surfaces:

-• 10 new Help Center articles and updates to 14 existing ones, covering all three plans (Core 1 Gig, Home 3 Gig, and Edge 8 Gig)
+• 10 new Help Center articles and updates to 14 existing ones across Core (1 Gig), Home (3 Gig), and Edge (8 Gig) plans

-• Seven onboarding email variants, including welcome and billing emails tailored to each plan
+• 7 onboarding email variants, including welcome and billing flows tailored to each plan

-• Consistent brand voice across every surface — digital, email, and print — under a compressed timeline
+Applied a unified voice and structure across digital, email, and print surfaces — maintaining clarity and cohesion under a compressed timeline.

 The outcome